 In comparing sheathing wraps (also called sheathing paper and housewrap), you can look at a lot of technical specs regarding permeance, water resistance, and air infiltration.
 Unfortunately, these tests don’t tell us too much about real world performance.
 Also companies tend to use the test protocol that favors their product over their competitors.

 The good news is that, installed carefully, any of the sheathing wraps can perform well as an effective barrier to water penetration.
 Other important factors to consider are how long will they last under adverse conditions (for example, when wet, hot, or exposed to UV for extended periods) and how quickly they will let a wet wall dry out.

 The three main choices are traditional asphalt felt, Grade D building paper, and the newer plastic housewraps.
 The optimal product will depend upon the siding choice, building details, and climate.
 With any sheathing wrap material, however, the key to good performance is to carefully lap the material to shed water.
 This job has been made easier by the introduction of a number of peel-and-stick membranes for use around windows, doors, and other trouble spots.
-General performance characteristics of sheathing wraps are summarized in the Table below.
+General performance characteristics of sheathing wraps are summarized in the Table below (Click to Enlarge).

 What’s a Perm, Anyway?